seanybaggins/nectr/docs/nectr-deploy-instructions.md

 I already have a publicly available AMI for my projects, `ami-0074af1f2b320e13a`

+We will likely need to make a govcloud version of this AMI.

 ### Create AWS IAM User

 Use the [Identity and Access Management](https://console.aws.amazon.com/iam/home#/home) console to create a user with the exact permissions needed for the EC2 Plugin.